citp/privacy-policy-historical/z/zu/zum/zumper.com.md

 Third Party Ad Servers:

 We may allow other companies, called third-party ad servers or ad networks, to serve advertisements on the Website.
 These third-party ad servers or ad networks use technology to send, directly to your browser, the advertisements and links that appear on the Website.
 They automatically receive your IP Address when this happens.
 They may also use other technologies (such as cookies, JavaScript, or web beacons) to measure the effectiveness of their advertisements and to personalize their advertising content.
 Further, these advertisers may also serve ads to you on other websites (including ads for our products and services) based on information collected from you while using the services available through the Website.
-For example, we use Google’s "remarketing" service to target Zumper ads to you based on your prior use of the Website when you visit other sites in Google’s content network.
+For example, we use Google's "remarketing" service to target Zumper ads to you based on your prior use of the Website when you visit other sites in Google's content network.

 You should consult the respective privacy policies of these third-party ad servers or ad networks.
 This Privacy Policy does not apply to, and we cannot control the activities of, such advertisers or other websites.
 You can opt out of the use by third-party ad servers of cookies by contacting us at hello@zumper.com.

 ##### 5\.
 How Can You Opt Out of Use and Disclosure of Your Information?

+If you do not want Zumper to disclose your email address and phone number to other companies for their marketing purposes, you may contact us at hello@zumper.com instructing us to no longer share your contact information with third parties who will use it for direct marking purposes.
+Please also include your name and all of the email addresses and phone numbers that you have provided to us.
 If you would like your Personal Information removed from our mailing list or database, please contact us at hello@zumper.com.
 In the event of any such removal, Zumper may retain copies of information for its archives.

+Under California law, California residents who have an established business relationship with Zumper may make a written request to Zumper about whether Zumper has disclosed any Personal Information to any third parties for the third parties' direct marketing purposes during the prior calendar year.

 ##### 6\.
 Accessing, Updating or Deleting Your Personal Information